 Appearance & Characteristics

-This dog is similar in appearance to the popular English Shepherd and Border Collie breeds, and research has found that Australian Shepherds and Border Collies are closely related to each other.
-They are very loyal to their owners, and are rewarding dogs if treated well.
+This dog is similar in appearance to the popular English Shepherd and Border Collie breeds.
+Research has found that Australian Shepherds and Border Collies are closely related to each other.
+They are very loyal to their owners and are rewarding dogs if treated well.

 Breed basic characteristics

 Size: Medium size